bceskavich/react-nexis-demo/README.md

 # NEXIS-X React Tutorial

-This is source code for that will be used for the React seminar put on by [NEXIS](http://nexis.ischool.syr.edu/) on Friday, Oct.
+This is source code for that was used for the React seminar put on by [NEXIS](http://nexis.ischool.syr.edu/) on Friday, Oct.
 2nd at Syracuse University.
 The completed tutorial will be hosted in `public/js/solution.js` following the seminar.

 ## Using This Tutorial